bitnami/charts/bitnami/kafka/README.md

 | sasl      | Yes (via SASL)               | No                 |
 | sasl_tls  | Yes (via SASL)               | Yes                |

-Configure the authentication protocols for client and inter-broker communications by setting the *auth.clientProtocol* and *auth.interBrokerProtocol* parameters to the desired ones, respectively.
+Configure the authentication protocols for client, controller and inter-broker communications by setting the `listeners.client.protocol`, `listeners.controller.protocol` and `listeners.interbroker.protocol` parameters to the desired ones, respectively.

 If you enabled SASL authentication on any listener, you can set the SASL credentials using the parameters below: